NullArray/PyCat/README.md

 Upon connection upload file and write to [destination]
 ```

-The target host and port can be specified with the -t and -p options respectively.
+The target host and port can be specified with the -t and -p options respectively as shown in the example below.
 ```
 PyCat.py -t 192.168.0.1 -p 5555 -l -u=c:\\target.exe"
 ```